Adapting / Scanning

 Olympus OM lenses designed for analog photography are characterized by their high-quality workmanship and small dimensions.

-In conjunction with the Sigma MC 11 lens adapter, this lens works flawlessly on the Sony A7III - even with Eye-AF!
+In combination with the Sigma MC-11 lens adapter, this lens works flawlessly on the Sony A7III / A7rIV, even with full Eye-AF support!

-Lenses for the medium format can also be easily adapted.
-Here the Carl Zeiss CB 4.8 160mm T * for Hasselbald.
+Medium format lenses can also be easily adapted.
+Shown here is the Carl Zeiss CB 160mm f/4.8 T* for Hasselblad.

-For a long time I was looking for an affordable zoom with a focal length of 100-300mm.
-And just as long I forgot about the lenses from the early days of EF lenses, although at that time as a young man I did my first training in the photo trade and therefore knew these lenses well.
-For my last vacation in Norway, I got the Minolta AF 4.5-5.6 100-300mm APO and adapted it to my Sony A7III - but I wasn't happy with this lens because of its modest imaging performance.
-Then I saw it: an "L" lens for under 200 euros?
-Plus a 100-300mm telephoto zoom?
-I thought about it only briefly and bought this lens at an auction.
+For a long time, I was on the lookout for an affordable zoom lens with a focal length of 100-300mm.
+And for just as long, I had completely forgotten about the early generation of Canon EF lenses—even though I did my training in photographic retail as a young man back then and knew these lenses inside out.
+For my last vacation to Norway, I picked up a Minolta AF 100-300mm f/4.5-5.6 APO and adapted it to my Sony A7III.
+However, I wasn't happy with it at all due to its underwhelming optical performance.
+But then I saw it: an "L" lens for under 200 euros?
+A 100-300mm telephoto zoom at that?
+I didn't think twice and won the auction.

 Epson V850